Ken Skates, AM, Minister for Economy and Transport

 - Passengers between Cheltenham and Maesteg, and between Cardiff and Ebbw Vale will have the benefit of modern class 170 trains with more seats, on board passenger information systems, accessible toilets, air conditioning, Wi-Fi and power sockets.

-- Long distance passengers on some services between North Wales and Manchester will be traveling on more modern ‘Mark 4 intercity’ carriages
+- Long distance passengers on some services between North Wales and Manchester will be travelling on more modern ‘Mark 4 intercity’ carriages

 While we have been working very hard to mitigate the impact of the wider supply issues on TfW’s service, this has left us with difficult decisions to make around TfW’s immediate compliance with Personal of Restricted Mobility (PRM) accessibility regulations.